CLAC is committed to the protection of endangered wildlife

 You will receive a personalized certificate of the piece of wilderness you protected immediately after your donation.

-The foundation, based in Canada, Peru and Germany, purchases legally secure wilderness areas and protects them for all futures.
-The purchases are refinanced by donations that ensure the long-term protection of the areas and enable environmental education projects and research on CO2 storage and biodiversity.
+The foundation, which is based in Peru, Canada and Germany, purchases legally secure wilderness areas and protects them for the future.
+The purchases are refinanced through donations, which ensure the long-term protection of the areas, supports environmental education projects, and research into CO2 storage and biodiversity.

 Wilderness International purchases primary rainforest areas with land title and legally protects them for all future.
 Donations refinance the purchases and at the same time finance long-term protection as well as environmental education and research.
 Donors receive a personalized certificate with the exact geo-coordinates and aerial photograph of the forest area they are protecting.
 Thus, the use and impact of the donation is tangible and directly traceable.
 We are currently working in the temperate rainforest of Western Canada and the Amazon rainforest of Peru, where we are protecting ancient primary rainforests.